Governance Structure for Connected Together Community Interest Company (CTCIC) - Holders of the Healthwatch Northamptonshire (HWN) Contract

 - Agreeing the strategy and operational plan for CTCIC

 - Agreeing policies and procedures

-The CTCIC Board is currently accountable to NCC for contract delivery and there is mutual two way responsibility between the CTCIC Board and the HWN Board.
+The CTCIC Board is currently accountable to NCC for contract delivery and there is mutual two-way responsibility between the CTCIC Board and the HWN Board.

 The Healthwatch Northamptonshire Board governs the work of the HWN contract and is the mechanism by which CTCIC communicates and engages with local people, health and social care decision makers for Northamptonshire and other stakeholders to influence improved health and social care outcomes.
 The HWN Board acts as a conduit between the CTCIC Board and the local population of Northamptonshire.
 The HWN Board started with five members, all appointed by NCC, to ensure that HWN meaningfully engages with the population of Northamptonshire on health and social care issues.
 The Chair of the Board is contracted with NCC separately and receives remuneration, separately, from NCC.
-The Board now has 14 members and has grown to include greater diversity and democracy in relation to age, ethnicity and geographical location as well as building greater involvement of local people.
+The Board membership has grown to include greater diversity and democracy in relation to age, ethnicity and geographical location as well as building greater involvement of local people.
 The HWN Board Ensures effective delivery of the contract with NCC by helping to shape the HWN strategy and operational plan and ensuring its effective delivery by: